← Back to Sanders & Surface Prep

 FAQ

-What are the benefits of using a sanding block?
+What is the purpose of using a sanding block?

 Sandpaper & Grit Guides